PseudoKnight/CHPaper/README.md

 Gets view distance for player in chunks.

 ### World Mob Spawning Control
+These functions are not Paper-specific and will likely be moved to CommandHelper core at some point under different function names.
+I forgot to remove them before publishing, but enjoy them for now.

 #### array get_spawning(world)
 Gets the entity spawn settings for this world.